 tracestate headers will be added to all same-origin AJAX requests.
 (If you exclude them, no headers will be sent.)
 For more information, see our documentation about W3C trace context headers.

 To enable distributed tracing for browser monitoring:

 - Make sure your browser monitoring agent and APM agent are compatible with distributed tracing.
 Update to the most recent version if applicable.

 - Go to one.newrelic.com > All capabilities > Browser > (select an app) > Settings > Application settings.

 - Optional: Enable cross-origin resource sharing.

-- Redeploy the browser monitoring agent (either restarting the associated APM agent or updating the copy/paste browser installation).
+- Redeploy the browser monitoring agent, either by restarting the associated APM agent or by updating the copy/paste browser installation.

 tracestate) to outgoing AJAX requests, and browsers typically do not allow custom headers on cross-origin requests.